lambduli/resin/README.md

 A file is split in three parts:

 - `constants`—so that you don't have to write `zero()` and so on,
+- `aliases`—a list of non-recursive lexical *rewrite rules*,
 - `axioms`—those formulae will be available to all the theorems in the file,
 - `theorems`—in general, they are in the shape of *entialment* but you can omit the assumptions part if there aren't any.

-Both `constants` and `axioms` sections must either define one or more constants or axioms or not be there at all.
+All the first three sections must either define one or more constants, axioms or aliases or not be there at all.

 ## Syntax